I’ve often wondered about playing lacrosse, but I was a bit apprehensive after finding out how much the equipment costs.

 However, the significant difference is the single cleat at the tip of the foot that is present on lacrosse cleats.

-This single cleat is what makes it illegal to play soccer in lacrosse cleats.
+Similar to baseball cleats, this single cleat is what makes it illegal to play soccer in lacrosse cleats.

 Conversely, the absence of this stud on soccer cleats does not mean that you cannot play lacrosse in them.
 And this is also the reason that soccer cleats can be a great option for playing lacrosse.